Nuclear button is on my desk, says Kim

 The only two North Korean athletes who qualified for the Games are figure skaters Ryom Tae-Ok and Kim Ju-Sik.

-The North has missed the official deadline to confirm their participation but the two could still compete with an invitation by the International Olympic Committee.
+Although the North has missed the official deadline to confirm their participation, the skaters could still compete with an invitation by the International Olympic Committee.

+South Korea's President Moon Jae-in last month suggested delaying an annual joint military drill with US troops until after the Games.
+The North usually denounces any such exercises as a rehearsal for war.

+Robert Kelly, a political science professor at South Korea's Pusan National University, told the BBC that the Winter Olympics statement was "a smart move from North Korea" as it positioned Mr Kim's regime as moving towards its neighbours while the US was seeking to isolate it.